7 Best Exercises For Peripheral Artery Disease & What To Avoid

 Peripheral Artery Disease (PAD) causes pain and makes movement and everyday chores difficult.
 People above 60 years or who have high cholesterol, high blood pressure, obesity, or diabetes are prone to this disease.
 However, exercise can help improve the symptoms and may restrict the progression of the disease.
 We have compiled a list of the 5 most effective and easy exercises for people struggling with PAD.
 Scroll down and check out the infographic for more details.

 Exercises for peripheral artery disease are the best way to treat this condition, whose risk factors include old age, high cholesterol, hypertensioni A medical condition where the blood pressure in the arteries is higher than normal. , smoking, obesity, and diabetes.
 However, you may need surgery in extreme cases.
 The exercises discussed in this article improve blood circulation from the hips to the toes and strengthen the muscles in the lower body.
 However, exercises like running, rope jumping, and swimming are a big ‘no’ for individuals with this condition.
 If you notice the symptoms of this disease, consult a doctor immediately and get started with physical therapy.
-Also, try to adopt healthy habits and focus on strength training and some lifestyle changes for overall betterment.
+Also, ask them to recommend nutritious foods to improve blood circulation, and try to adopt healthy lifestyle habits alongside focusing on strength for overall betterment.

 Frequently Asked Questions